 Finally, you can release any generalised worries or concerns you might be feeling through self-hypnosis, mindfulness, meditation, tai chi, yoga or even just pottering about in the garden.

-The second most important thing we can do is to eat well.
+The third most important thing we can do is to eat well.
 And, healthy eating means eating lean proteins, complex (unprocessed) carbohydrates, minimal sugar, fresh fruit and vegetables as well as unsaturated oils (as found in fish, olive oil and avocados).
 A simple rule of thumb is to eat across the colour spectrum for fruit and vegetables.
 Another simple rule of thumb is to focus your attention on the end aisles in supermarkets as this is where supermarkets stock their unprocessed, fresh foods.

 Taking care of what you ingest also means drinking in moderation.
 It also means refraining from smoking.
 While you are at it, be sure to have a cup of tea every day.
 Tea has a protective effect across the lifespan and reduces your risk of heart disease.

-The third most important thing we can do for ourselves is to make sure we are getting plenty of Omega III in our diet.
+The fourth most important thing we can do for ourselves is to make sure we are getting plenty of Omega III in our diet.
 Omega III is very important for joint, brain and heart health.
 You can get your Omega III through a range of sources, including fish, flaxseed (aka linseed) and chia seed.

-The fourth most important thing we can do for ourselves is to exercise, both mind and body: Exercising our minds can be as simple as doing a crossword puzzle, playing sudoko or scrabble as well as learning a new dance, musical instrument or foreign language.
+And finally, the fifth most important thing we can do for ourselves is to exercise, both mind and body: Exercising our minds can be as simple as doing a crossword puzzle, playing sudoko or scrabble as well as learning a new dance, musical instrument or foreign language.
 You will be exercising your mind any time you extend your mind into new territory.
 You will also be exercising your mind any time you are faced with a technical challenge or a complex problem to solve in the workplace and when you engage in formal studies.
 The more complex the problems you work with or the formal studies you undertake, the greater the benefits to your brain health.